insure logo

 How non-owner insurance rates in Maine compare to rates in other states

-Non-owner car insurance rates also differ from state to state.
-The average non-owner insurance rate in Maine is $238 a year, which is lower than the national average of $325.
+Non-owner auto insurance rates also differ from state to state.
+Maine’s average non-owner insurance rate is $201 a year, lower than the $407 national average.

 StateAverage annual premium